anothertechs/anothertechs/src/blogs/programming/neural-network/cn/index.md

 - Pad the image with zero(also called zero-padding).
 - Drop or clip the part of the image where our filter window did not fit.
 This is also known as valid padding which keeps only valid part of the image.

-## Implementation Convolutional Nerual Network
+## Implementing Convolutional Nerual Network

 Firt let's import our necessary libraries: